texta-tk/texta-tk.github.io/source/gui.rst

 In the table view we can also select several models and delete them all at once by clicking on the dustbin button next to the *+CREATE* button in the bottom-left.
 If we have several models, we can search for the right one by their description or task status.
 If we have models on several pages we can change pages in the bottom-right.

-.. _torchtaggers:

-**Training TorchTaggers**

-TODO: Will be similar to NeuroTagger, will replace that.
-Not working atm.

 .. _taggergroups:

 **Training Tagger Groups**